9 SaaS Website Best Practices

 1. Clearly Communicate Who You Are and What You Do

-Perhaps the most important best practice for SaaS websites is to make it easy for potential customers to know what your software does and who it’s best suited for.
-This information should always appear “above the fold” of your site, meaning it should go at the top of your home page so users can easily view it without having to scroll.
+Perhaps the important best practice for most SaaS websites is to make it easy for potential customers to know what your software does and who it’s best suited for.
+This is your value proposition, which should always appear clear “above the fold” of your site, meaning it should go at the top of your home page so users can easily view it without having to scroll.

 Oftentimes, this information is placed in the page’s header image or graphic, which makes it pop visually to ensure it’s the first information your prospects see.